helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 7 - Acid-base reactions.md

 <u>Exercise 7.10</u>: What is the approximate net charge on a
 tetrapeptide Cys-Asp-Lys-Glu in pH 7 buffer?

-## Section 7.3: Structural effects on acidity and basicity
+##  7.3: Structural effects on acidity and basicity

 Now that we know how to quantify the strength of an acid or base, our next job is to gain an understanding of the fundamental reasons behind